-Number of Outages due This metric tracks the quantity of Year-over-year Consumer: Consistent level of reliability for 16B3, 17B3 Replacement / Removals of to Sectionalizing outages caused by SE failures each decrease customers SE's Enclosure (SE) Failures year to determine if the SE Corporate: Cost effectiveness - prevent costs inspection and replacement program associated with unplanned outages is effective.
+Number of Outages due This metric tracks the quantity of Year-over-year Consumer: Consistent level of reliability for Replacement / Removals of Padto Sectionalizing outages caused by SE failures each decrease customers Mounted Air Insulated Switches with Di- Enclosure (SE) Failures year to determine if the SE Corporate: Cost effectiveness - prevent costs Electric Switches inspection and replacement program associated with unplanned outages is effective.
 System Performance: Evidence that assets are performing as expected

-London Hydro also monitors the overall cost to our customers to ensure competitiveness with our peers and affordable increases yearover-year.
+London Hydro also monitors the overall cost to our customers to ensure competitiveness with our peers and affordable increases year-over-year.
 The following cost-based metrics provide feedback to our customers and stakeholders regarding our overall cost efficiency.